xamarin/xamarin-macios/docs/website/mtouch-errors.md

-### <a name="MT4111"/>MT4111 The registrar cannot build a signature for type `*' in method `*`.
+### <a name="MT4111"/>MT4111 The registrar cannot build a signature for type `*` in method `*`.

 ### <a name="MT4112"/>MT4112 The registrar found an invalid type `*`.
-Registering generic types with ObjectiveC is not supported, and may lead to random behavior and/or crashes (for backwards compatibility with older versions of Xamarin.iOS it is possible to ignore this error by passing `--unsupported--enable-generics-in-registrar` as an additional mtouch argument in the project's iOS Build options page.
-See http://docs.xamarin.com/guides/ios/advanced_topics/registrar for more information).
+Registering generic types with Objective-C is not supported, and may lead to random behavior and/or crashes (for backwards compatibility with older versions of Xamarin.iOS it is possible to ignore this error by passing `--unsupported--enable-generics-in-registrar` as an additional mtouch argument in the project's iOS Build options page.
+See [developer.xamarin.com/guides/ios/advanced_topics/registrar](https://developer.xamarin.com/guides/ios/advanced_topics/registrar) for more information).

-### <a name="MT4113"/>MT4113 The registrar found a generic method: '*.*'.
+### <a name="MT4113"/>MT4113 The registrar found a generic method: '\*.\*'.
 Exporting generic methods is not supported, and will lead to random behavior and/or crashes.

-### <a name="MT4114"/>MT4114 Unexpected error in the registrar for the method '*.*' - Please file a bug report at http://bugzilla.xamarin.com
+### <a name="MT4114"/>MT4114 Unexpected error in the registrar for the method '\*.\*' - Please file a bug report at http://bugzilla.xamarin.com